 5 Beach Car Care Tips

-It’s like a sauna out there and “beach season” is in full swing.
-I’m sure your car has seen it’s fair share of wet towels, leaky sunscreen bottles, and maybe even a little sand.
+Beach season is in full swing and your car will be seeing its fair share of wet towels, leaky sunscreen bottles, and maybe even a little sand.
 It seems even Mother Nature is in cahoots with taking a couple of PTO days and relaxing by the nearest body of water.
-Summer is just winding up and we’ve got some hot summer car care tips to help you beat the heat.
+Summer is just starting up, and we have some hot summer car care tips to help you beat the heat.

-First things first, stop leaving the wet towels in the trunk.
-They smell and they’re not good for the upholstery.
-Plus the added moisture can actually cause mold to grow on rubber seals around the trunk.
-When the summer heat turns your car into a oven it best to keep it clean to avoid starting any science experiments in the car.
+First things first, don’t leave the wet towels in the trunk.
+They smell, and they’re not good for the upholstery.
+Plus the added moisture can cause mold to grow on rubber seals around the trunk.
+When the summer heat turns your car into an oven it best to keep it clean to avoid starting any science experiments in the car.

-It’s Summertime and the living is easy, so go soak up some rays (safely of course), and take some down time to relax and enjoy life.
-Grab your sunglasses and before you head out, let us know which beach spot is your favorite on facebook this week.
+It’s Summertime, and the living is easy, so go soak up some rays (safely of course), and take some downtime to relax and enjoy life.
+So grab your sunglasses and before you head out, send us a shout out on Facebook which beach spot is your favorite this week.